-Students completing PSL 310 should be able to explain these core concepts:
+Students who have completed PSL 310 should be able to explain these core concepts:

-HomeostasisCell membranes The internal environment is maintained relatively constant by negative feedback control.
-Cell membranes allow certain substances to enter or leave the cell.
+Homeostasis The internal environment is maintained relatively constant by negative feedback control.
+Cell membranes Cell membranes allow certain substances to enter or leave the cell.
 Transport through the membrane is a function of cell membrane structure.
 Organ systems Each organ system preforms an essential function for the body.
 Structure/Function Structure of an organ or organ system determines its function.
 Cause and Effect The body acts as a machine governed by the principle of cause and effect.

-Laws of ScienceThe functions of the body can be explained by laws of science (e.g. chemistry, physics).
-InteractionOrgan systems interact with each other to contribute to and maintain homeostasis.
+Laws of Science The functions of the body can be explained by laws of science (e.g. chemistry, physics).
+Interaction Organ systems interact with each other to contribute to and maintain homeostasis.
 Communication Cells in the body communicate with other cells.
 The nervous system, endocrine system, and local chemicals are important means of communication.